OVARC Repeater "Best Practices"

 Starting a QSO

 Using the term "CQ" when looking for a radio contact is commonly used in just about every Ham radio band and mode of transmission except for FM repeaters.
 VHF and UHF repeaters are always ON and almost always monitored by someone so calling "CQ" on these bands is not the accepted practice.
-Mind you it is not illegal to call "CQ" on local repeaters, however, most seasoned Hams would equate this procedure to calling "Breaker Breaker 19" on the 11 meter Citizen Band, and most likely would not answer your call.
+Mind you it is not illegal to call "CQ" on local repeaters, it's just not done by experienced Hams.

 The accepted method when looking for a contact on FM repeaters is to:

 Listen for at least 15 seconds to see if the repeater is in use